-First Offense: Principal/Parent/Student conference, 2-10 days in-school suspension, and/or 1-180 days out-of-school suspension.
-Ongoing counseling may be required at the parent's expense.
-The student must take a safety assessment given by middle school counselors.
+First Offense: Principal/Parent/Student conference, behavior plan, 2-10 days in-school suspension, and/or 1-180 days out-of-school suspension.
 There will be a conference with legal authorities to re-enter school.
 Second Offense: Principal/Parent/Student conference; 5-20 days of in-school suspension and/or 1-180 days of out-of-school suspension or expulsion.
 Ongoing counseling may be required at the parent's expense.
 The student must take a safety assessment given by middle school counselors.
 There will be a conference with legal authorities to re-enter school.